house-of-vanity/furumi/README.md

 ## Dependencies

 FUSE must be installed to build and run furumi. (i.e. kernel driver and libraries.
 Some platforms may also require userland utils like `fusermount`).
 A default installation of FUSE is usually sufficient.

-!?
-To build fuse-rs or any program that depends on it, `pkg-config` needs to be installed as well.

 ### Linux